AntonioNoack/RemsEngine/README.md

 ### Rendering Debug Modes

 Currently, the scene is in "MSAA Deferred" mode, so it renders MSAAx8 with deferred light rendering.
+There is more than fifty render modes for debugging all kinds of features and rendering processes.
-There is many more modes.
-There is also a bit of post-processing: SSR, SSAO, Bloom, outline for selection, refraction for glass.
+In the shown scene, there is also a bit of post-processing: SSR, SSAO, Bloom, outline for selection, refraction for glass.
 Shadows are conditionally real-time ofc, too.

 ### Skeletal Animations